 These are only some of the ways climate change will impact us which is why this plan is so important.

-This phase of Public Engagement for the Climate Action Plan will run from May 15 to 31.
-View the draft Climate Action Plan.
+This phase of Public Engagement for the Climate Action Plan will run from May 20 to June 20, 2025.

 We're developing a Climate Action Plan (CAP) to improve resilience to the changing climate.
 Climate mitigation and adaptation are critical to Whitehorse, given experience with its impacts.
 The City declared a climate change emergency in 2019 in response to these impacts, emphasizing the need for greater focus on reducing our greenhouse gas emissions and building capacity to plan, prepare, and respond to climate change.